Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Spoofing device's fingerprint to pass the ctsProfile check
-If your device can't pass SafetyNet fully, the CTS profile check fails while basic integrity passes, that means MagiskHide is working on your device but Google doesn't recognise your device as being certified.
+If your device can't pass SafetyNet fully, the CTS profile check fails while basic integrity passes, that means MagiskHide is working on your device but Google doesn't recognise your device as being certified (if basic integrity fails there is nothing this module can do, please check [I can't pass the basicIntegrity check](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#i-cant-pass-the-basicintegrity-check)).

 This might be because your device simply hasn't been certified or that the ROM you are using on your device isn't recognised by Google (because it's a custom ROM).